vegaprotocol/documentation/versioned_docs/version-v0.72/node-operators/get-started/setup-validator.md

 ### Update Tendermint genesis
 To start successfully, tendermint needs the genesis file from the network you will be trying to join.
 This file need to be located in `YOUR_TENDERMINT_HOME/config/genesis.json`.
 Download the genesis file and use it to replace the genesis in your config.

-You can find genesis files in the [networks repository ↗](https://github.com/vegaprotocol/networks) for mainnet and for testnet, visit [networks internal ↗](https://github.com/vegaprotocol/networks-internal).
+You can find genesis files in the [networks repository ↗](https://github.com/vegaprotocol/networks) for the mainnet and validator-run testnet networks.

-Note: For testnet, the genesis must be a URL to a remote file, not saved locally on disk.

 For example, to join mainnet you will need the following [genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).